cosletmihai/info-sec-labs/lab3/README.md

 There are two approaches you could use to "break the code" (so to speak):

 #### Frequency Analysis
 We live in a world of patterns, and a smart cracker (or hacker) knows that he has to look for them.
-Even if all letters are equal, *some letters are more equal than others*, thus some of them are used more.
+Even if all letters are equal, *some letters are more equal than others*, thus some of them are used more often.
-Language analysts have identified the so called **letter distribution tables** which identify the frequency for a letter to be found in a text.
+Language analysts have identified the so called **letter distribution tables** which established the frequency for a letter to be found in a text.
 [Here](https://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html) you can find a small experiment of letter distribution in the `English` language, and [here](https://www.wikiwand.com/en/Letter_frequency) you can read some more about letter frequency.

 You can use this knowledge to try and guess the `shift rule`, by analyzing the frequency of letters in your encrypted text.